AlttiRi/keep-lister/README.md

 # directory-snapshot-explorer

+You can create a snapshot of your external hard drive's content and use this explorer to check the content of the hard drive when it's detached.
+For the local hard drives it is pretty too, it can be an alternative for Windows Explorer' search thing.

 There are two parts of the software:

 - The scanner.
 It creates a JSON snapshots with meta information _(`name`, `type`, `size`, `mtime`, `crtime`, `hardlink`/`symlink` info)_ of your local files.
 (See: [how to use ↓](#how-to-use)))
 - [The explorer](https://alttiri.github.io/directory-snapshot-explorer/) for these JSON snapshots.

-You can create a snapshot of your external hard drive's content and use the explorer for the created scnapshot to check the content of the hard drive when it's detached.

 ---